 Different injection sites – deltoid, abdomen, vastus lateralis

-Learning these new techniques will equip you to administer the proposed new vaccines but also to “future proof” your skills in the wider area of medicines administration.
+Learning these new techniques will equip you to administer vaccines and emergency medicines but also to “future proof” your skills in the wider area of medicines administration.

-This year, we will be offering a very flexible blended CPR programme.
-This will allow you to complete an online CPR module via the American Heart Association, attend the full day Administration of Medicines programme and then complete a one hour skills session and sign off.
-If you wish to provide an emergency medicines service for adults and children, you will need to complete CPR training again this year to cover infant and child CPR.
+This year, we will again be offering a very flexible blended CPR programme.
+This will allow you to complete an online CPR module via the American Heart Association, attend the full day Administration of Medicines programme and then complete a two hour skills session and sign off.
+If you wish to provide an emergency medicines service for adults and children, you will need to complete CPR training to cover infant and child CPR.

-PSI have released the training requirements for the current season.
+PSI training requirements will be available on the www.thepsi.ie website for the current season.
 There is a welcome move to pharmacists being empowered to self-assess their face to face training needs once they have completed the Medicines Administration (Parenteral) programme.

 Pharmacists who completed Medicines Administration (Parenteral) training should self-assess their competence in the various skills covered at the face to face training.
 They can choose to re- attend the Medicines Administration course or we are offering a 2.5 hour skills session which will refresh all of the core skills covered in the full day course.

 Pharmacists who completed Medicines Administration (Parenteral) training must repeat the full day course if they wish to administer a vaccine or emergency medicine via a route, i.e. intramuscular or subcutaneous through which they have: